 Radio Caroline as the BBC famously declined to include the song in its programmes due to the morbid subject matter - the death of the eponymous hero in a motorcycle crash.

-her anchor in a storm and was washed up on Frinton beach.
+lost her anchor in a storm and was washed up on Frinton beach.
 The ship, the mv Mi Amigo, had to be taken to Holland for extensive repairs.
-At the same time, a more powerful transmitter was installed, studios were
+At the same time, a more powerful transmitter was installed,

-renovated, aerial mast extended and a new generator fitted.
+studios were renovated, aerial mast extended and a new generator fitted.
 All very expensive.
 Following the purchase of the second ship, O'Rahilly's company found itself short of the resources to pay for all this.
-A new investor was
+A new investor

-required and Philip Solomon was the man.
-In February 1966 he put £20,000 into Planet Productions, O'Rahilly's holding company, acquiring 20% of its shares.
-At the same time he effectively took control of Radio Caroline.
+was required and Philip Solomon was the man.
+In February 1966 he put £20,000 (or £30,000?) into Planet Productions, O'Rahilly's holding company, acquiring 20% of its shares.
+At the same time he effectively took control

 Solomon also took control of the station's playlist.
 Previously the two ships had gone their separate ways, choosing their own music.
 Now the Caroline Countdown playlist was issued centrally and,